Let's Talk: Asynchronous vs. Real-time Communication

 - Lack of reflection.
 It’s easy to react instantly and emotionally, without thinking clearly about the words or tone used.
 Additionally, the fastest person to speak out may be the only one heard, with less vocal team members or those whose native language is not the predominant team language never having the chance to add their own insights.

-For example, asynchronous communication isn’t in real time, so an email doesn’t have to interrupt an employee’s work-life balance.
 On the other hand, production will come to a stop if the team has to wait for an answer.
 Because of the time lag, communicating through asynchronous channels must be clear and thorough.
 A poorly worded email could easily require another round or two of emails to clarify.
 If each email has a 12-hour lag time, getting to a solution could take days.

 Applying the Right Kind of Communication